mstcroix/bio/README.md

 	1. *Blockchain*
 2016.
 I learned about the Ethereum Virtual Machine (Berlin, GER)
 	1. *Smart-contracts*
 2023.
-I prompted Chat-GPT for the first time, followed by my first non deterministic generative picture generated via Midjourney
+I prompted first "AI" for the first time, followed by my first non deterministic generative picture generated via Midjourney 1.
+Chat-GPT 3.5
+### }

 ### p e r s o n a l

+Some of my most significant milestones in my life

+1982.
+Born in Morelia.
+Michoacán.
+Mexico (3.8kg)
+2000.
+Love Parade (Berlin, GER)
+2003.
+Work & Live in UK (London, UK)
+2006.
+Work & Live in GER (Villingen, GER)
+2008.
+Married
+2011.
+Married
+2012.
+ExPat Germany.
+Relocated to Black Forrest, GER 2014.
+My father dies from Pancreatic Cancer with 63 years 2018.
+Relocated to Berlin, GER
+2022.
+Leave GER.
+Relocated to Oaxaca.
+MEX
+2024.
+Relocated to Guadalajara.
+MEX.
+- start collaboration with Mindrift as AI Tutor (writer)

 ## about me

 I create solutions in an interdisciplinary form.

 I am a natural integrator and social human being.

 I thrive to marry Tech & Art.

 ## profile

 Marco Antonio (ENFP-A | MX | UK | DE), embodies his visionary spirit, bringing together his diverse skills and 20+ years of experiences in technology, engineering, and design to form an harmonious and comprehensive approach.
 As an earlier Mexican child programmer, machine lover, mathematics enthusiast, amateur designer, project leader, and engineer, Marco brings a wealth of diverse experiences.
 His interdisciplinary approach seamlessly integrates different classic & transcendental sciences to craft captivating human experiences.
 Marco's quest for interdisciplinary exploration aligns with his passion for pushing boundaries.
 With a unique skill set as an electronic engineer, software integrator, and architect, he adeptly bridges theoretical concepts and practical implementation, unlocking untapped potential in the convergence of meta-science, digital technology, mechanics, and anatomy.
 Beyond technical mastery, he is eager to leverage his frugality, simplicity & moderation skillset at the intersection of art and technology through integration and synthesis.

 *Strengths* : pedagogical, creative and interpersonal skills

 *Focus*: Innovation, Technology, Research & Development

-Personal Philosophy : "Fast, well done and at the first try"
+*Personal Philosophy*: "Fast, well done and at the first try"

 ==Interests, Hobbies and public Experience==